Probolinggo: Indonesia National Revolution

 On 12 April 1947 23:30 3 km from shore near Probolinggo port, a Dutch ship seized and searched a wooden ship called "Boeroehan" and found nothing.
-In the next day on 11:00 the latter ship was released and 5 minutes later the Dutch ship sailed away and disappeared to northwest.
-On 13 April 08:45, another Dutch ship went back and forth 5 km from the shore and went to east.
+The next day at 11:00 the latter ship was released and 5 minutes later the Dutch ship sailed away and disappeared to the northwest.
+On 13 April at 08:45 another Dutch ship went back and forth 5 km from the shore and sailed to the east.

-On 23 May 1947, there were 3 Dutch ships spying for Probolinggo.
-On 06:15, one of the ship searched and seized "Merdeka" ship departing for Tangklok, Sampang, on which then Madura resident boarded it.
-The latter ship was later released on 07:45.
+On 23 May 1947, there were 3 Dutch ships spying on Probolinggo.
+At 06:15 one of these searched and seized the ship "Merdeka" departing for Tangklok, Sampang, when the Madura resident boarded it.
+The ship was later released at 07:45.
 Another ship named "Kembangsari" and several other fishing boats were also either searched for or chased away.

-Dewan Pertahanan Daerah Probolinggo (Probolinggo Regional Defense Council) then strengthened the naval defense of the area to face more Dutch ships attacking via sea.
-As a result, the Dutch later entered the city via land.
+Dewan Pertahanan Daerah Probolinggo (Probolinggo Regional Defense Council) then strengthened the naval defense of the area to face more Dutch ships attacking by sea.
+As a result, the Dutch later entered the city by land.